-To address this issue, Labtoo offers a bespoke service to help Labs, Biotechs, Medtech, and Pharma companies acquire the required samples.
+To address these challenges, Labtoo offers a unique service of specimen sourcing to laboratories, Biotechs, Medtech, and Pharma companies.

 In cancer treatment research and development, selecting the right research model is essential for obtaining accurate and reliable results.
 A good research model should mimic the biological and genetic characteristics of human cancers as closely as possible, as well as provide a platform for studying the efficacy and safety of new cancer treatments.